FyroxEngine/rg3d.rs/drafts/2025-02-04-fyrox-game-engine-1.0.0-rc.1.md

 - Moved sky box to scene from camera
 - Enable seamless cube map filtering by default
 - Include breadcrumb into VisitError:RegionDoesNotExist
-- Moved all shaders into a centralized storage
+- Move all shaders into a centralized storage
 - Moved opengl-specific code to `fyrox-graphics-gl`
 - Build tool now streams both stdout and stderr
 - Increased window size and inspector name column width in settings